yaal-coop/canaille/doc/features.rst

 Here are the different features that Canaille provides.
 You can enable any of those features with the :doc:`configuration <references/configuration>` to fit any :doc:`use cases <usecases>` you may meet.
-Check our  :ref:`roadmap <features:Roadmap>` to see what is coming next.

 Users can interact with Canaille through its :ref:`web interface <features:Web interface>` and administrators can also use its :ref:`command line interface <feature_cli>`.
 Canaille can handle data stored in different :ref:`database backends <feature_databases>`.